lwzbuaa/OpenCV-LaneDetection/README.md

 # QuickDrive

-## Inspiration
-It's a little weird my phone has several thousand times the processing power of the Apollo computer but struggles to pre-order my Cold Brew from Starbucks

 ## Concept
 Using OpenCV object recognition, as well as TensorFlow by Google to teach the average Android phone to drive